[PAST EVENT] MBA for Working Professionals Conference for Program Deans, Directors, and other Leadership

 The Wiliam & Mary Raymond A. Mason School of Business is honored to welcome our colleagues from around the country for the 2017 conference at our historic campus in Williamsburg, Virginia!

 Over 400 years ago, on the banks of the majestic James River, as the Virginia Company established a foothold in the new world, the seeds were sown for a nation based on free enterprise and a marketplace of ideas and personal liberties.
 Almost from the outset of this experiment in exploration, commerce, risk and reward, William & Mary served as a catalyst for the ideas and the people who would, quite literally, change the world.
-William & Mary, chartered in 1693, has been called “the alma mater of a nation” because the leaders who had such a profound effect on shaping our democracy ?
+William & Mary, chartered in 1693, has been called the Alma mater of the Nation because the leaders who had such a profound effect on shaping our democracy ?
 Washington, Jefferson, Patrick Henry, John Marshall, James Monroe ? either studied here or walked its historic pathways and cobblestones debating the merits of a republic based on ?life, liberty, and the pursuit of happiness.?

-You will be able to register for the conference and make hotel reservations
+You are now able to register for the conference and make hotel reservations

 There are a variety of airports that serve the Williamsburg community:

-Call for proposals: Submit to Jennifer Nelson by June 15th
+Call for proposals: Submit to Kim Mallory by July 1

 We are all working to program content that is relevant and applied for our students and that promotes differentiation of our programs in a highly competitive marketplace.
 What are you doing to continuously innovate and improve your programs?